Tips for smarter, cheaper imports

 Example

 You are a candle manufacturer.
-A supplier of paraffin granules in Saudi Arabia has candles produced by you under a private label.
-They provide the paraffin as raw material.
+A client in Saudi Arabia has candles produced by you under their own private label.
+They provide the paraffin granules as raw material.
 With the Inward Processing Permit, you can import this paraffin without having to pay import duties and import VAT.
 After production, you export the candles to Saudi Arabia as a finished product.

 Outward processing